danielemegna/fubles-plus/README.md

 #### Flash enrollment

-Select a full match I'm not enrolled to and auto-enroll me immediately when a seat is available.
+Given a full match I'm not enrolled to, auto-enroll me immediately when a seat is available.

 Variations:
 - parametrize maximum datetime to be enrolled